 It is pretty straightforward to make pilau rice.
 In essence, you just need to make the stock, then cook the rice in that stock.

-Top tip: to cook Basmati rice, you need 1 ½ cup of water for every 1 cup of Basmati rice.
-This can be basic guidelines for you to cook pilau rice as well.
-When you finish boiling and making the chicken stock, you can sieve it and measure it to know how much stock you get.
+- To cook Basmati rice, you need 1 ½ cup of water for every 1 cup of Basmati rice.
+These can be basic guidelines for you to cook pilau rice as well.
+So when you finish boiling and making the chicken stock, you can sieve it and measure it to know how much stock you get.

 For this recipe, we need about 3 ¾ cups of stock.
 So you can add or take away the chicken stock you make if it is less or more than what you need, which is 3 ¾ cups.